gabrielsantosr/AzureCredentialLess/README.md

 In this project, from an Function App in my tenant, I am querying data stored in Microsoft Dynamics CRM environments in other tenants.

-Same can be done form a Logic App, a VM (any kind of resource you can assign a managed identity to), to any other resource in another tenant (say Key-Vault, ERP, Blob storage).
+Same can be done from a Logic App, a VM (any kind of resource you can assign a managed identity to), to any other resource in another tenant (say Key-Vault, ERP, Blob storage).

 ## Scenario.
 In the tenant of a company (let's call it "PROVIDER"), there is a Function App that needs to interact with CRMs of its customers.